Probo-Demos/examples/README.md

 # examples
-A collection of example projects for setting up Continuous Integration with Probo.CI.
+A collection of example projects for setting up Continuous Integration with [Probo.CI](https://probo.ci/).

-Get started with Probo.CI quickly using one of the examples below.
+Get started with [Probo.CI](https://probo.ci/) quickly using one of the examples below.
 Connect today's top CMS projects, static HTML generators, and other web applications.

-Probo.CI integrates with GitHub, Bitbucket, and GitLab.
-We have provided each of our examples below on each platform depending on what your organization uses.
+[Probo.CI](https://probo.ci/) integrates with [GitHub](https://github.com/), [GitLab](https://gitlab.com/), and [Bitbucket](https://bitbucket.org/).
+We have provided each of our examples below on each service depending on what your organization uses.

 - https://github.com/probo-demos
 - https://gitlab.com/probo-demos
 - https://bitbucket.org/Probo-Demos

-## CMS & Web Applications
+## CMS Software

-Use the following example projects to quickly get up and running on Probo.CI with popular web applications including Drupal, Wordpress, Grav, Jekyll, and Gatsby.
+Use the following example projects to quickly get up and running on Probo.CI with popular CMS software including Drupal, Wordpress, Grav, and Concrete5.

 ### Drupal 8